Guaranteed Tibet Permit for 2018 & 2019

 Benefiting from the favorable policy, Tibet Vista can guarantee you a Tibet Permit.
-In the past years, we've organized over 50,000 individual travelers and more than 1,000 tour groups with assured permits to Tibet, even during the very difficult period of time in early 2012.
-Now, we're taking reservations for 2016 and 2017 Tibet tours.
+In the past years, we've organized over60,000 individual travelers and more than 2,000 tour groups with assured permits to Tibet, even during the very difficult period of time in early 2012.
+Now, we're taking reservations for 2018 and 2019 Tibet tours.
 Do not hesitate to contact us if you are planning a trip to Tibet.
 Click the best of Tibet tours here.

 How to get Tibet Travel Permit, Successful Application Tips

 Tibet Travel Permit, also known as Tibet Visa or Tibet Entry Permit, is an indispensable travel permit for international tourists to enter Tibet in addition to Chinese visa.
 For every foreign traveler, Tibet Permit is required as a must entry pass to board the flight or Tibet train bound for Lhasa.

 >What Does Tibet Travel Permit Look Like?

 >Who Needs Tibet Permit to Tibet and Who Don’t Need It?

 >How to Get Tibet Permit Successfully?
 What Exactly You Need to Do?

 >When and Where You will Get your Tibet Permit?

 >The Price of A Tibet Permit; How Much Does Tibet Permit Cost?